-The Summer School will take place across the Humanities Bridgeford Street Building (number 35 on the map below) and the Arthur Lewis Building (number 36 on the map).
+The welcome session and registration will be held in the Humanities Bridgeford Street Building (number 35 on the campus map below).

+Arrival

-Arrival Registration for the Summer School will open at 12.30pm.
+Registration for the Summer School will open at 12.30pm.
 A welcome lunch will be available at the same time.
-A welcome talk will then take place at 1.30pm, before individual classes commence at 2.00pm.
+A welcome talk will then take place at 1:30pm, before individual classes commence at 2.00pm.